content-lense/content-lense-topic-detection-api/readme.md

 </p>

 _This is a microservice APIof Content Lense, a project that aims at enabling publishers to easily gain insights into their content._
-_This API calculates the complexity, reading time and more basic stats of the given article._
+_This API determines n topics of the given article from a given list of topics._

 Please note that this repository is part of the [Content Lense Project](https://github.com/content-lense) and depends on the [Content Lense API](https://github.com/content-lense/content-lense-api).

-## Building the Docker image

-Build the Docker image by running:

-`docker build -f Docker/Dockerfile -t content-lense-text-complexity:latest .`

-## Running the service
+## Running the service with Docker

 Start the container with

-`docker run -it --rm -p 5001:5001 content-lense-text-complexity`
+`docker compose up`

+Use `-d` to run it in the background.

 ## Using the api